Communities

 I understand that, but I don't want to have separate `.xinitrc` files or change them based on use ca...

-mcp‭ wrote over 1 year ago
+mcp‭ wrote about 2 years ago

 I understand that, but I don't want to have separate .xinitrc files or change them based on use case.
 I want to keep one basic .xinitrc and then pass additional commands to my X session based on the situation.